silvanegli/Netsec16/README.md

 mechanism and send chat messages as an administrator.
 This enables a normal user to send privileged admin commands.
-The second part of the challenge exploits a bash injection, which is possible due to a wrongly configured subprocess call with unsanitized user in- put and therefore allows arbitrary code execution.
+The second part of the challenge exploits a bash injection, which is possible due to a wrongly configured subprocess call with unsanitized user input and therefore allows arbitrary code execution.
 A malicious admin command can be crafted to extract the secret key from the settings file.